Saturday, February 22, 2025

 Introduction

 Robots!
 There, now that I have your attention, I wanted to briefly talk about a game I enjoy called Vanguard Bandits.
 It’s a humble game.
 It’s not Fire Emblem, Final Fantasy Tactics, or Tactics Ogre, it’s just Vanguard Bandits.
 I first discovered this game a few years ago, after I first played Popful Mail.
 I enjoyed Popful Mail a lot and wanted to play through more of the titles that Working Designs had brought over to the West.
-One of those games was Vanguard Bandits, I had briefly heard some of the OST online and was already into SRPG-type games, so I checked it out.
-My initial run was quite short, I only played until Chapter 5 before I got distracted with other stuff.
+I had briefly heard some of Vanguard Bandits' OST online and was already into SRPG-type games, so I checked it out.
+My initial run was quite short, only playing until Chapter 5 before I got distracted with other stuff.

 I came back to this game about a year or so later when I was in a Discord server that was for SRPGs.
 They had monthly events where there’d be two Games of the Month, and anyone who beat any of the two games would be awarded a cool role in the server and bragging rights.
 It was a fun little event, I wish more servers did stuff like that.
 Anyway, the two games for that month were Vanguard Bandits and La Pucelle: Tactics.